Emissivity measurements of CuCrZr alloy: Measurement

 To accurately determine the temperature using the IR camera, two parameters must be defined: the transmission coefficient of the IR window and the emissivity of the sample in the IR camera setting.
 Therefore, the transmission coefficient of the IR window was experimentally determined.
 The experimental setup is shown in Fig. \ref{fig:1}.
 The transmission measurement required temperature measurements both with and without the IR window.
 Since vacuum conditions cannot be achieved without the IR window installed, these measurements were performed in air.
 To minimize emissivity variations caused by surface oxidation under these conditions, a CuCrZr sample with a high-emissivity coating was used.
 The transmission coefficient was determined by comparing the temperature measurements obtained with and without IR window.

-The transmission coefficients of the IR window were measured at four different temperatures: 100, 200, 300, and 310 $^{o}$C. The temperature of 310 $^{o}$C represents the upper limit achievable with the laboratory hot plate used in this study.
-An example of the thermal image obtained using the IR camera is shown in Fig \ref{fig:2} a).
+The transmission coefficients of the IR window were measured at four different temperatures: 100, 200, 300, and 310 $^{\circ}\text{C}$.
+The temperature of 310 $^{\circ}\text{C}$ represents the upper limit achievable with the laboratory hot plate used in this study.
+An example of the thermal image obtained using the IR camera is shown in Fig. \ref{fig:2} a).
 Temperature data were selected for analysis after reaching thermal steady-state conditions, as confirmed by stable thermocouple readings (see Fig. \ref{fig:2} b).
-The transmission coefficient was determined to be 0.68 by comparing temperatures measured with and without the IR window at each temperature point, as shown in Fig \ref{fig:2} c).
+The transmission coefficient was determined to be 0.68 by comparing temperatures measured with and without the IR window at each temperature point, as shown in Fig. \ref{fig:2} c).
 This procedure enabled assessment of the temperature dependence of the IR window transmission coefficient.
 The transmission coefficient value of 0.68 was adopted as a fixed parameter in the emissivity measurements.
+The IR-window transmission coefficient showed a slight temperature dependence, as shown in Fig. \ref{fig:2} c), and can also depend on wavelength.
+In the present work, a value of 0.68 was adopted as an effective parameter for the specific measurement configuration used here.
+Therefore, this value should not be interpreted as a temperature-independent material constant, but as a practical approximation for the present IR analysis.
+Since it was measured only up to 310 $^{\circ}\text{C}$, possible additional temperature dependence at higher temperatures was not explicitly characterized in the present work.